KenWesley-Author/README.md/concepts/iterative-folly.md

 ---

-Iterative Folly

-A person repeats his mistake twice, he can safely be labelled a fool.
+"A person repeats his mistake twice, he can safely be labelled a fool.
 He goes on to commit stupidity for the seventh, the tenth time.
-By the eleventh, he succeeds, he is vindicated.
+By the eleventh, he succeeds, he is vindicated."

+---

 Concept

 Iterative Folly
 Repeated error that only gains legitimacy through eventual success.

+---

 Explanation